lmfit/lmfit-py/doc/builtin_models.rst

     mod = LorentzianModel()

 with the rest of the script as above.
-Perhaps predictably, the first thing we try gives results that are worse by comaparing the fit statistics:
+Perhaps predictably, the first thing we try gives results that are worse by comparing the fit statistics:

 .. jupyter-execute::
     :hide-code: